 - What type of resource and help information is available to the customer online?

 (online tutorials, frequently asked questions, help & support, customer service, customer reviews & ratings, social media links, etc)

-- How interactive is the website customer service assistance?
+- How interactive is the website's customer service assistance?

-(online chat available, online forms, job ticket submission, online order tracking & history, customer account management, business employee field access, etc)
+(online chat availability, online forms, job ticket submission, online order tracking & history, customer account management, business employee field access, etc)

-- What kind of graphic skin, color scheme and layout is integrated into the website?
+- What kind of theme, graphic skin, color scheme or layout is integrated into the website?

 (Is the site completely customized to the company's marketing collateral and image, or does the site look like a standard, free website template?)

-- Does the website offer industry related and current news, articles or tips?
+- Does the website offer industry related, current news, articles, or tips?

 - Is the content fresh and appear to be updated regularly or is it stale and old?